AEP-0132 Linter Rules

 List methods: Required fields

-Section titled “List methods: Required fields”This rule enforces that all List
+Section titled “List methods: Required fields”This rule enforces that all List standard methods do not have unexpected

 required fields, as mandated in AEP-132.